 The cauldron is the tool of the West and is associated with Water.

 The cauldron is feminine in nature and represents Goddess energy, fertility and sacred femininity.

 (n.b. – a special pot or saucepan can do if you consecrate it and use it only for a cauldron!!)

 The censer is an incense burner.
 It can be an ornate brass burner that hangs from chains or something as simple as a small ceramic bowl.

 The censer is used to burn incenses, as well as being used to invoke the element of Air.

 The censer is a tool of the element Air.

 The broom is a tool of magick and ritual that is still used by Witches today.
 The traditional Witch’s Broom is made of ash, birch and willow because of the attributes of those woods, but it can be made of just about any wood available.

-Although not employed for flying purposes, the broom does have many uses.
-It is used for protection.
-It is also and most commonly used for physically and magickally cleaning an area that will be used for sacred space.
+The broom is used for protection, and for physically and magickally cleaning an area that will be used for sacred space.
 The broom does not have to touch the ground to sweep away the psychic clutter that often collects in well used spaces.
-Brooms are also often used in handfasting rituals (broom leap).
+Brooms are also often used in handfasting rituals (broom leaping).